zinzloun/THM_WriteUP/README.md

 5. The flag has an ecoded character that you need to decode before to submit the flag.

 ## Reset
+### Final notes
+The illustrated technique to steal  the NTLMv2 hash is working in a real enviroment to this date (june 2024).
+I have tested three payloads gerated with [NTLM theft](https://github.com/Greenwolf/ntlm_theft)
+- docx
+- xlsx
+- url

+For my user inside a fake a domain.
+All the 3 files warned about something you have to enable (docx and xlsx) or trusting the source for the url file.
+Once clicked the payload is executed for all the filese the first time.
+If you open again the docx or xslx these file are disarmed and the payload is not executed anymore, the .url keeps executing.
+The scenarion has been tested on a WIN11 Professional box, fully updated with Windows Defender.

 Services discovery

     rustscan -b 900 -a 10.10.58.22